 Here is the video from the finished product:

-A little back story – In 2010, local legend named Mike Smith built the biggest ropeswing into water known to man.
+A little back story – In 2010, local legend named Mike Wilson built the biggest ropeswing into water known to man.
 This Tahoe ropeswing became the stuff of legend!
 Let’s take a look at what he did:

 Some people get upset with us for promoting these dangerous stunts, but we believe in living life to the fullest.
 This video shows you that these men are professionals and use extreme caution and training to be able to pull off these stunts.
 Kudos to theses madmen.
 Keep doing your thing and we’ll keep watching!